Ian Penman: Biography

 Full of contradictions and witty one-liners, Penman uses language as an art form, playing with puns, synonyms, repetition, and punctuation for added effect...
 Two decades of politics, music and pop culture with a whip-smart wit and wisdom that draws you in and doesn’t let go.

 Penman contributed the text to the catalogue of photographer Robert Frank's exhibition Storylines (Tate Modern.
 2004).
-In recent years, Penman has continued contributing to various publications, such as The Wire, City Journal and the London Review of Books, and is working on a book about Britain in the 1970s.
+He has also contributed to various publications, such as The Wire, City Journal and the London Review of Books.

+Penman published a second collection of essays and articles on music, It Gets Me Home, This Curving Track, in 2019.

+In 2023, he published a study of filmmaker Rainer Werner Fassbinder, Fassbinder: Thousands of Mirrors.
+The book was joint winner of the James Tait Black Memorial Prize for Biography and won the Ondaatje Prize.

+In 2025, Penman published a study of composer Erik Satie, Erik Satie Three Piece Suite.